See Kerisha’s incredible transformation before and after plastic surgery video as seen on the hit TV show “The Doctors”

 ABC cameras went inside the operating room as Mark celebrated her 40th birthday with a life-altering operation and had more than 15 pounds of tissue removed.

 “I was like, happy birthday to me!”
 Mark said.

 She wants to be known for the woman she is, a wife, mother, and school social worker, not the extremely large chest that has prompted stares and whispers since high school.

 “My first time at boot camp, I did a jumping jack and my bra snapped,” Mark said.

 Mark is an extreme case for Dr. Franklin Rose.
 As her natural breasts grew larger the emotional and physical effects began taking a toll.

-“I started to have really bad heachaches.
+“I started to have really bad headaches.
 Women and men want to touch them to see if they are real.
-It’s real intimidating,” Mark said.
+It’s really intimidating,” Mark said.

 After much prayer, she went to renowned Houston plastic surgeon Dr. Franklin Rose.
 Rose says he hasn’t seen anything like it in his 30 years of practice.